 We do not recommend giving oral recorded statements at any time prior to the filing of a lawsuit.
 One must be able to give answers perfectly or else the claim will be denied.
 We have found that often, landowners fail to remedy dangerous temporary conditions, such as by not following a routine snow and ice maintenance program, like regular plowing or salting their sidewalks.
 Many landowners fail to make reasonable inspections at periodic intervals to determine whether dangerous conditions exist upon their land.

-Indiana law requires landowners do reasonable inspections of their property in order to determine dangerous conditions.
+Indiana law requires landowners to do reasonable inspections of their property in order to determine dangerous conditions.
 We have numerous clients who have slipped on potholes in parking lots or on uneven sidewalks.
 Just because 90 percent of slip and fall claims are denied at the starting phase does not mean that slip and fall lawsuits will result in not recovering by the plaintiff.
 In fact, in 30 years, we have never lost a jury trial.
-When we go to jury trial, we fully expect to win your case.
+When we go to a jury trial, we fully expect to win your case.